M-Pesa: Press Cancel to Send?

 - technological advancements have made us inherently lazy – the balance between convenience and laziness can be debated.

 Habituation and human behaviour shows that we read the actionable buttons (OK / CANCEL) in a dialog box first, and try to logically deduce what this action is for – the content or subject of the dialog box is secondary in the hierarchy of information, if not redundant.

 Those of you who have used M-Pesa to send money are likely to be familiar with the process illustrated below:

 Here comes Hakikisha..

-You proceed in the hopes that all is well.
+You proceed with the hope that all is well.

 Semiotics and UX